minemunf/dataviz_final_project/README.md

 ## Project 03

 In this project, I explored and visualized the Florida Climate Center's Tampa International Airport Dataset for 2022, including how heavy the rain was throughout each month, and the maximum temperatures.
 I also explored and visualized a word count for Rate My Professor comments in various math classes.
+I wanted to look into predicting the intensity of rainfall on any given day, and break down what recurring items were mentioned among the students of these classes.

 **Sample data visualization:**